rickosborne/cascades/md/36-6-3-dinner.md

 She finished off her first burger, picking up her second.

-"What do you know about Apollo 1?"
+"What do you know about Apollo I?"

 The tangent didn't throw me as much this time.